-Now in his 36th year of coaching, Rich Bisaccia enters his second season with the Silver and Black in 2019 and ninth with Head Coach Jon Gruden, having previously spent seven years together in Tampa Bay from 2002-08.
+Now in his 37th year of coaching, Rich Bisaccia enters his third season with the Silver and Black in 2020 and 10th with Head Coach Jon Gruden, having previously spent seven years together in Tampa Bay from 2002-08.

-Bisaccia's resume includes 17 seasons of experience as a special teams coordinator in the NFL with the Raiders (2018), Dallas Cowboys (2013-17), San Diego Chargers (2011-12) and Tampa Bay Buccaneers (2002-10).
-Bisaccia, now entering his 18th season as an NFL coach, spent the previous five seasons with the Dallas Cowboys as the special teams coordinator before joining the Raiders, including the last three with the added role of assistant head coach.
+Bisaccia's resume includes 18 seasons of experience as a special teams coordinator in the NFL with the Raiders (2018- 19), Dallas Cowboys (2013-17), San Diego Chargers (2011-12) and Tampa Bay Buccaneers (2002-10).
+Bisaccia, now entering his 19th season as an NFL coach, spent five seasons with the Dallas Cowboys as the special teams coordinator before joining the Raiders in 2018, including the last three with the added role of assistant head coach.

-In 2018, Bisaccia fielded a special teams unit that ranked third in punt return average (11.6) and eighth in the NFL in average starting position after kickoffs (25.8-yard line).
-Standouts on his special teams units included WR/RS Dwayne Harris and rookie K Daniel Carlson.
-Reunited with Bisaccia from their days together with the Cowboys, Harris took home two AFC Player of the Week Honors for his exceptional performances in Weeks 4 and 16, while Carlson notched one of his own in Week 11.
+In 2018, Bisaccia fielded a unit that ranked third in punt return average (11.6) and eighth in the NFL in average starting position after kickoffs (25.8-yard line).
+Standouts on his special teams units were WR/RS Dwayne Harris and rookie K Daniel Carlson.
+Reunited with Harris from their days together with the Cowboys, Harris took home two AFC Player of the Week Honors for his exceptional performances in Weeks 4 and 16, while Carlson notched one of his own in Week 11.

 Under Bisaccia, Harris averaged 14.1 yards per punt return on the season, good for the second-best single-season mark in franchise history and tying for the NFL lead in 2018.
 Harris also returned a punt for a touchdown, the club's first punt return score since the 2008 campaign.
 Additionally, Harris finished 10th in the NFL by finishing with a 22.9-yard kickoff return average.

 Carlson joined the team ahead of Week 8 and finished his rookie campaign connecting on 16-of-17 field goal attempts for a franchise-record 94.1 field goal percentage.
-Carlson was one of 25 kickers to attempt at least three field goals from beyond 50 yards, but was one of just two to be true on all of his attempts.
+Carlson was one of 25 kickers to attempt at least three field goals from beyond 50 yards, but was one of just two to be true on all attempts.
 Before Carlson's arrival, K Mike Nugent connected on all six of his field goal attempts before missing the remainder of the season due to injury.
-Additionally, Bisaccia mentored rookie P Johnny Townsend, who punted 70 times in 2018 and grossed an average of 43.2 yards per punt, the third-best mark in club annals among rookie punters.
+Additionally, Bisaccia mentored rookie P Johnny Townsend, who punted 70 times in 2018 and grossed an average of 43.2 yards per punt, which at the time marked the third-best in club annals among rookie punters.

 In Bisaccia's five seasons with the Cowboys, he helped the team win two NFC East titles (2014 and 2016) and guided a unit that ranked fifth in kickoff return average (24.2) and ranked in the top five in two separate seasons, finishing third in 2017 and fourth in 2013 after inheriting a unit that ranked 29th in 2012.
 Dallas was successful in the kicking game under Bisaccia's guidance, as K Dan Bailey connected on 87.4 percent of his field goals during that span.
 He tied for the league lead in field goal percentage in 2015, earning his first Pro Bowl selection.
 Bisaccia also helped LS Louis-Philippe Ladouceur earn his first Pro Bowl honor in 2014.
 The Cowboys owned a net punting average of 40.4 in his five years at the helm of special teams, ranking 10th in the NFL over that span.